From Unfamiliar to Familiar: Detecting Pre-training Data via Gradient Deviations in Large Language Models: Introduction

-Pretraining can be viewed as a gradual shift from unfamiliarity to familiarity with data.
-Optimization theory~\cite{ruder2016overview, frankleearly, wang2024q} suggests that training drives parameters toward data-specific structure, reflected in consistent update patterns across magnitude, location, and concentration.
-As shown in Figure~\ref{fig:motivation1} and Section~\ref{sec:motivation}, we observe the following trends: \begin{enumerate} \item \textbf{Decay of update magnitude.} Figure~\ref{fig:motivation1}(a,b) shows that parameter updates are strongly attenuated as data grows familiar, consistent with loss-convergence theory~\cite{bottou2010large,ruder2016overview}. \item \textbf{Gradually stabilizing of update locations.} Figure~\ref{fig:motivation1}(c,d) shows that parameter updates evolve from broad activation regions to a stable core set of neurons, consistent with the sparse activation behavior of LLMs~\cite{liu2024probing}. \item \textbf{Increasing update sparsity.} Figure~\ref{fig:motivation1}(a,b) and Figures~\ref{fig:motivation_four_features}(b,c) show that during training, an increasing fraction of updates concentrates in the top 10\% of neurons, consistent with Hessian spectrum reshaping during loss convergence~\cite{gur2018gradient}.
-Familiar data yields sparse, concentrated updates, whereas unfamiliar data leads to more distributed updates. \end{enumerate} These observations reflect the evolutionary dynamics of neural network training, highlighting phase differences in parameter updates induced by identical samples.
-Together, they offer both theoretical motivation and empirical support for our detection method based on gradient deviation scores.
+Optimization theory~\cite{ruder2016overview, frankleearly, wang2024q} suggests that training samples undergo a shift in gradient behavior as they move from unfamiliar to familiar.
+That is, pre-training member data and non-member data induce distinct gradients in target LLMs.
+Motivated by this, we compare LLMs gradient behaviors on familiar and unfamiliar data\footnote{Due to unavailable publish time, original LLaMA-7B is treated as unfamiliar model to unseen BookMIA data, while 7-epoch pre-training on them defines the familiar model.}, and observe clear differences in magnitude, location, and concentration, as illustrated in Figure~\ref{fig:motivation1} and Section~\ref{sec:motivation}.
+(1) \textbf{Decay of update magnitude.} Figure~\ref{fig:motivation1}(a,b) shows that parameter updates are strongly attenuated as data grows familiar, consistent with loss-convergence theory~\cite{bottou2010large,ruder2016overview}.
+(2)\textbf{Gradually stabilizing of update locations.} Figure~\ref{fig:motivation1}(c,d) shows that parameter updates evolve from broad activation regions to a stable core set of neurons, consistent with the sparse activation behavior of LLMs~\cite{liu2024probing}.
+(3)\textbf{Increasing update sparsity.} Figure~\ref{fig:motivation1}(a,b) and Figures~\ref{fig:motivation_four_features}(b,c) show that during training, an increasing fraction of updates concentrates in the top 10\% of neurons, consistent with Hessian spectrum reshaping during loss convergence~\cite{gur2018gradient}.
+Familiar data yields sparse, concentrated updates, whereas unfamiliar data leads to more distributed updates.
+Therefore, we can utilize these training dynamics and phase-shifted updates to support more generalizable pre-training data detection.